Skip to content

 Confidence threshold to highlight imported entities needing validation

 The Confidence threshold parameter is only relevant if your campaign is designed to correct existing imported entities.
-If these entities are associated to a confidence score (this may be the case if they were produced by a machine learning tool), by setting a Confidence threshold you can highlight the entities whose confidence score is inferior to this threshold in red, signalling to the contributors that they probably need to be corrected.
+If these entities are associated to a confidence score (this may be the case if they were produced by a Machine Learning tool), by setting a Confidence threshold you can highlight the entities whose confidence score is inferior to this threshold in red, signalling to the contributors that they probably need to be corrected.

 For example, if you set the Confidence threshold at 0.6 for an entity field, all imported entities for that field with a confidence score below 0.6 will be highlighted in red.